 The dramatic, iconic, twin peaks of Maroon Peak and North Maroon tower over Pitkin County, Colorado in all their 14,000 foot high glory.
 The Maroon bells are the most peaky peaks to get married under on the entire continent, and that’s a certifiable fact.
 But did you know you can get married there for a whopping $200?
 In a stunning, reserve-able amphitheater, away from the hikers and busy trails no less!
 This makes the Maroon bells one of the most epic places to elope in Colorado.
-So keep reading to see the best season, timing and info!
+So keep reading to see the best season, timing and tips!

-How to Elope at the Maroon Bells
+How to Elope at the Maroon Bells Amphitheater

 This dreamy location is 12 miles from Aspen, Colorado, and a good 4 hour’s drive from Denver.
 The peaks and Maroon lake are located within White River National Forest, and were some of the earliest peaks protected as wilderness in Colorado.
 The Maroon Bells Amphitheater lies at about 9,600ft, just a stone’s throw from Maroon lake.